ayoolamakinde/Qlink/README.md

 - List messages.
 These operations follows proper RESTful design.

+YOU CAN EITHER RUN WITH DOCKER OR FOLLOW THE STEP BY STEP PROCESS TO SETUP VIRTUAL ENVRONMENT FOR THE RESTAPI

-# RUN with Docker
+## RUN with Docker
 docker build -t newbuild .
 docker run newbuild

+skip to "MAKE REQUEST" section

+## STEP BY STEP

 # Set up a virtual environment using with python3
 pip install virtualenv